-6. Public Health Employees must be familiar with procedures for reporting possible sexual or physical abuse of children if encountered through history or physical.
-All suspected sexual or physical abuse of children must be reported to the county Department of Family and Children Services office as per guidelines for Mandatory Reporting of Suspected Child Abuse for Public Health Personnel, which may be viewed on the Public Health Information Library (PHIL) at http://www.dphphil.org/policy.
+5. Public Health Employees must be familiar with reporting of possible sexual abuse if encountered through history, physical.
+All suspected sexual abuse must be reported to the county Department of Family and Children Services office as per guidelines for Mandatory Reporting of Suspected Child Abuse for Public Health Personnel.